All articles

 What Are Self-Healing Tests?
 How AI Fixes Flaky Test Suites

 Flaky tests waste hours every sprint.
 Self-healing tests use AI to adapt when your UI changes instead of failing with broken selectors.
-Here's how they work and when they're worth it.
+Here's how they work, where they fall short, and the mistakes teams make when adopting them.

 Quick Answer